 Not yet reviewed

-I’m a Baby Boomer.
-My interest in Elder Law did not begin in law school, which I attended in the evening as a middle-aged real estate developer.
-However, when my parents and in-laws’ physical and mental health began to decline suddenly, the issues we now address as an Elder Law firm became real and personal for me and my wife, Marcia, as we became the primary caregivers for our four parents.
+I am a Baby-boomer.
+My interest in Elder Law did not begin in law school which I attended in the evening as a middle-aged real estate developer.
+However, when my parents and in-laws’ physical and mental health began to decline suddenly, the issues we now address as an Elder Law firm became very real and personal for me and my wife, Marcia as we became the primary caregivers for our four parents.

-Prior to becoming a principal of Keystone Elder Law P.C., I was an executive of a private corporation, and a real estate broker-developer who completed transactions worth hundreds of millions of dollars over three decades in twelve states.
-I served as a national chair of the Office Condominium Forum and the Private Developers Forum of the National Association of Office and Industrial Properties (NAIOP), and president of the Greater Harrisburg Association of Realtors Industrial, Commercial and Investment Council.
+Prior to becoming a principal of Keystone Elder Law P.C., I was an executive of a private corporation and a real estate broker-developer who completed transactions worth hundreds of millions of dollars over three decades in twelve states.
+I served as a national chair of the Office Condominium Forum, the Private Developers Forum of the National Association of Office and Industrial Properties (NAIOP), and president of the Greater Harrisburg Association of Realtors Industrial, Commercial and Investment Council.
 I am a former school board member and administrator of federal and state grants on a local level.
-I received a Bachelor of Arts degree from Wake Forest University, a Master of Public Administration degree from Penn State University, and a Juris Doctor degree from Widener University School of Law.
-While in law school, I supported my family with full-time employment and received the American Jurispudence Awards for Real Estate Transactions and Education.
+I received my Bachelor of Arts degree from Wake Forest University, a Master of Public Administration degree from Penn State University, and a Juris Doctor degree from Widener University School of Law.
+While in law school, I supported my family with full-time employment and received the American Jurisprudence Award for Real Estate Transactions and Education.

-I am Certified in Long Term Care Insurance (CLTC), retain Pennsylvania licenses as both a real estate broker and a producer of life and health insurance, and I am a “Certified Commercial Investment Member (CCIM)” of the Commercial Investment Real Estate Institute.
-I believe in continuing professional education, and have completed hundreds of hours of training in real estate, law, management, mediation, and leadership.
-I also regularly teach accredited continuing education courses to various professionals; and I accept as many invitations as possible to speak to local service and professional organizations about Elder Law and long term care issues.
+I am Certified in Long Term Care Insurance (CLTC), retain Pennsylvania licenses as both a real estate broker and a producer of life and health insurance.
+I am a “Certified Commercial Investment Member (CCIM)” of the Commercial Investment Real Estate Institute.
+I believe in continuing professional education and have completed hundreds of hours of training in real estate, law, management, mediation, and leadership.
+I also regularly teach accredited continuing education courses to various professionals and I accept as many invitations as possible to speak to local service and professional organizations about elder law and long term care issues.

 I am thrilled and professionally rejuvenated to have the opportunity to organize and be part of a team of experienced and mature professionals who believe that Extended Care Planning is a fresh approach to serve older adults and their families effectively.
 We are able to stay on top of the latest changes in law and resources through our active membership with a number of national and state organizations.
 Although I wish that my parents and in-laws could have benefited from having such a comprehensive service available to them, we feel blessed to have the opportunity to be the first to initiate that level of service in Central Pennsylvania.